KKaraman/dailyPlanner/README.md

 THEN each timeblock is color coded to indicate whether it is in the past, present, or future
     - if it is in the past, it is tinted red
     - current time block is tinted in yellow
-    - future time blocks are tinted in red
+    - future time blocks are tinted in green
     - additionally the current hour block is displayed in the console log
     - console log also prints out the time status of each hour block WHEN I click into a timeblock